mysteryihs/oscarswebservices-portfolio/src/pages/blog/2020-03-20-seo-guide-for-beginners.md

 ### How do you do SEO?

 This is a tricky question to answer and probably where I will get the most amount of disagreement.
-Generally you want to make it as easy as possible for Google to go look through and store your website. **SEO is Google's game and you should play by their rules.** For this section I'll split it into two parts.
+In general you want to make it as easy as possible for Google to go look through and store your website. **SEO is Google's game and you should play by their rules.** For this section I'll split it into two parts.

 ## Planning and Analytics

 A common strategy for SEO is to target keywords, but how do you go about doing that?
 Before I can tell you, I need to talk more about keywords.
+Keyword analytics are not my area of expertise so I'll keep it brief.

 Keywords are words what you type into Google and what allows Google to serve relevant content.
 Naturally there are high competitive keywords and low competition keywords.
 Low competition keywords are often called **long-tailed keywords** and it is a common strategy to target long-tailed keywords.